OmarChaalan/bookarc-cloud-application/README.md

 ## 🏗️ Cloud Architecture

-High-level architecture of the BookArc platform:
+The cloud architecture of the BookArc platform:

 ![Cloud Architecture](docs/architecture/bookarc-cloud-architecture.png)